 You will be surprised by the answers.

 I hope these practices help with understanding your emotional states.
-May you take time each day to sit, feel, breath, move inwards and listen.
+May you take time each day to sit, breath, sense, move inwards and listen.

 In Metta, Allison Ulan